 Scope And Duration of Treatment

-- Homeopathy has a wide scope when it comes to treating child asthma effectively and safely without any side-effects.
-Homeopathy focuses on reducing the frequency, duration, and intensity of the recurrent cold, cough, and asthma episodes.
+- Homeopathy has a wide scope when it comes to treating child asthma effectively and safely without any side effects.
+Homeopathy focuses on reducing the frequency, duration, and intensity of recurrent cold, cough, and asthma episodes.

 - Recently (less than one year) detected cases may start responding within 6 to 8 weeks of homeopathic treatment.

 - Chronic cases (children suffering from asthma for more than 2-3 years) take more time to recover than the cases which are just a year old.
 They may also need time to respond to the treatment and may show some response within 3-4 months of the treatment.

 - In our experience, we have noted that children respond to homeopathic treatment more effectively than adults.

 - Cases treated with steroids for a long time increase the duration of the homeopathic treatment.

 - Genetically, inherited cases of asthma need long-term treatment to attain a good remission (symptom-free) period.